PACT adopter champions

 PACT appreciates how wonderful parenting can be but also how challenging it can be at times and how sometimes adoptive parents need some extra support or insight into understanding the needs of their children.

-PACT has recruited an amazing team of adopters as PACT adopter champions.
-They are our “experts by experience” – parents who have adopted children and have built up a wealth of experience and in-depth knowledge of the adoption process and the joys and challenges of raising adopted children.
+PACT has recruited and trained an amazing team of adoptive parents as support practitioners.
+They have in-depth knowledge of the issues a family may face and are PACT’s “experts by experience” – parents who have adopted children and have built up a wealth of experience and an in-depth understanding of the joys and challenges of raising adopted children.

-Adopter champions are not social workers or counsellors but they are here to offer other adopters and prospective adopters support on a range of issues, including:
+Adopter champions are not social workers or counsellors but they are here to offer other adopters and prospective adopters one-off or regular support on a range of issues, including:

-• Behavioural support, such as eating, sleeping, aggression, anxiety, regression and general behaviour that is deemed as challenging
+• Behavioural support and strategies to help with eating, sleeping, ‘tantrums’, aggression, anxiety, regression and other behaviours that are deemed as challenging

-• Helping children to understand their own story and revisiting this at different ages
+• Helping parents to understand their children’s own story including how to talk with children about their story and how to revisit this at different ages

-They can draw on the advice and support of PACT’s FACTS and Strengthening Families teams so can also help you access more expert support if you need it.
+They can also make referrals to PACT’s FACTS and Strengthening Families teams to help you access other types of support and advice if you need it.

 PACT is here to support you at every stage of your journey.